dewarim/cinnamon/docs/install/v2/server/configure.md

 ### minimalPasswordLength

 The minimal length which is required of a user's password.
-The default is 4 (for historic reasons).
-Change this to improve password safety.
+Note: this cannot be configured any longer.
+Use a password with at least 8 characters.

 ### passwordRounds